 Consider Both Childcare and Health Spending

 You can have a flexible spending account that covers healthcare costs, but many companies also offer them for childcare costs, as well.
 You will need to determine what the maximum amount that you can contribute and then consider if you will use that much this year.
 Generally, you will use at least that much for childcare costs, but you may not for healthcare costs.
 You should check with human resources as to the process of paying for childcare, which may be slightly different from how you get reimbursed for healthcare costs.

 Determine How Much You Spent Last Year

 Look over the last year and determine how much you spent on out-of-pocket costs for medical items.
-This includes co-payments, deductibles, and prescriptions.
+It includes co-payments, deductibles, and prescriptions.
 It can also cover dental and eye care.
 Then determine if this is a typical amount that you expect to spend the next year.
 For example, if you had your gallbladder removed last year, you will not need it removed again this year and can lower your costs.
 Conversely, you should also consider if you have anything planned that would increase your medical costs such as a planned surgery or pregnancy.

 The resulting amount should be the amount that you have deducted over the year.
 As you do this, be sure you take into account any increase in your co-payments or deductibles for the year.
-This will affect how much you actually spend.
+It will affect how much you spend.
 If your health insurance plan is changing, you will need to take that into account as you consider how much you need to have withheld.